fr0tt/benotes/README.md

 - URLs are automatically saved with an image, title and description
 - supports both markdown and a rich text editor
 - can be installed as a PWA on your mobile devices (and desktop)
+- share content via this app (if installed as an PWA and supported by your browser)
 - collections can be shared via a public available URL
 - links can be instantly pasted as new posts
 - can be hosted almost anywhere thanks to its use of the lightweight Lumen framework and well supported PHP language